hirosystems/stacks.js/docs/feature-guides/update-profile.md

 ## Prompt to update the profile

-After the user chose the content of the profile, create a `PublicPersonProfile` object from this data and call the `openProfileUpdateRequestPopup` function provided by the `connect`  package to trigger the display of the profile update prompt.
+After the user chose the content of the profile, create a `PublicPersonProfile` object from that data and call the `openProfileUpdateRequestPopup` function provided by the `connect`  package to trigger the display of the profile update prompt.

 ```tsx
 import { openProfileUpdateRequestPopup } from '@stacks/connect';